miracle2k/webassets/docs/renderer.rst

 Bundle Rendering
 ================

-Bundles have a method ``renderers()`` that returns a generator of one or more BundleRenderers that actually do the rendering.
-For example, to render a CSS link or inline stylesheet, you can do the following:
+Bundles have a method ``.renderers()`` that returns a generator of one or more BundleRenderers that manage the rendering.
+The primary method of a BundleRenderer is the ``.render()`` method, which actually returns the rendered result.

+Renderers are inherited by child bundles from parent bundles if their renderer is set to ``None``.
+Note that renderers do not propagate from child bundles to parent (container) bundles.

+Both the ``Bundle.renderers()`` and ``BundleRenderer.render()`` methods
+take the following optional parameters:

+* `inline`: whether or not to render a reference to the asset as or to to inline the asset directly.
+Note that some renderers can only do one or the other.

+* `default`: specify a default renderer that is inherited down the bundle container stack.

+If not renderer is defined or inherited, then the default renderer is used, which simply renders the asset URL (when referenced) or the asset contents (when inlined).

+For example, to render a CSS link or inline stylesheet, you can do the
+following:

 .. code-block:: python